kaBeech/portland-has-skill/README.md

 Resources for and by Portland Haskellers and other Functional Programming enthusiasts.

-If you would like to add to this repository, please either open a PR, or if you're an attending member of Portland Has Skill, hit me up and I can add you as a Collaborator 😸
+If you would like to add to this repository, please either open a PR or, if you're an attending member of Portland Has Skill, hit me up and I can add you as a Collaborator 😸